Where to Get Tested for COVID-19 in North Brooklyn - Greenpointers

 Altru Chemists Pharmacy (987 Manhattan Ave.)

 The neighborhood pharmacy at 987 Manhattan Ave. is offering both COVID-19 antibody finger pricks and antigen swabs, with future appointments bookable online.
 Appointments take about 10 minutes and are available from 10 a.m. – 6:50 p.m.
 Monday-Friday, with shorter hours on Saturdays.
-Testing is $5 with insurance, and up to $200 without.
-Expect results in 3-5 days, or sooner.
+Testing is free with insurance, and up to $200 without.
+Expect results in 3-5 days, or sooner. $50 gets you priority service here.

 CityMD (795 Manhattan Ave.)